Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 How can this activity space be managed to propose relevant and personalized activities and offer a motivating and enriching experience to the learners ?
 Several methods are proposed below to answer this question.

-\subsection{ZPDES : a combinaison of Multi-Armed Bandit and Intrinsic Motivation theories to manage Teaching Sequences}
+\subsubsection{ZPDES : a combinaison of Multi-Armed Bandit and Intrinsic Motivation theories to manage Teaching Sequences}

-To address the challenge of managing activities in an Intelligent Tutoring System, the ZPDES (Zone of Proximal Development and Empirical Success) has been proposed as an implementation of the HMABITS architecture\cite{clement:tel-01968241}.
-It relies on state-of-the-art Multi-Armed Bandit techniques (MAB) \cite{auer2003nonstochastic,bubeck2012MAB} and exploit tthe empirical estimation of learning progress\cite{oudeyer2007intrinsic} to manage the Activity Space.
+To address the challenge of managing activities in an Intelligent Tutoring System, the ZPDES (Zone of Proximal Development and Empirical Success) has been proposed \cite{SRclement:tel-01968241, SRclement2015}.
+It relies on state-of-the-art Multi-Armed Bandit techniques (MAB) \cite{SRauer2003nonstochastic,SRbubeck2012MAB} and exploit the empirical estimation of learning progress\cite{SRoudeyer2007intrinsic} to manage the Activity Space.

 To use a casino analogy, multi-armed bandits describe the problem of finding the slot machine that provides the maximum reward, initially unknown, in a set of many different machines.
 To find the best machine it is needed to spend money exploring each one before being able to always bet on the best one.
 This boils down to what is called the ``exploration/exploitation'' trade-off in machine learning and learning processes generally.
 Here, these approaches are adapted to ITS where the gambler is replaced by the activity manager, the choice of machine is replaced by a choice of activity parameter values, and the reward is replaced by the student learning progress.
-It is assumed that activities which are currently estimated to provide a good learning progress must be selected more often as described in section.
+It is assumed that activities which are currently estimated to provide a good learning progress must be selected more often.
+Prior work showed that this assumption holds for many classes of problems \cite{SRLopes12ssp} and is intrinsically motivating for people \cite{SRgottlieb2013information}.